 Just remember, the key to success is all in the form.
 Don't let sloppy technique hold you back from achieving your workout goals.

 - Start by sitting in a lat pulldown machine.

-- Take an overhand grip a little wider than shoulder width distance.
+- Take an overhand grip wider than shoulder-width distance.

 - Arch back slightly and pull the bar down to the top of your chest.

 - Point your elbows towards the floor in the bottom position.